-Roland Hairston began practicing out of Center 615 in January 2014 on account of a former classmate already working here.
+Roland Hairston brought his practice to Center 615 in January 2014 on the recommendation of a former classmate who had an office working here.

-Part of Roland Hairston’s practice is family law, which he thoroughly enjoys since every day he and his team help support families, kids, and other individuals through very difficult processes, aiding them in making the best decisions during an emotional period in their life.
+Part of Roland Hairston’s practice is family law, which he thoroughly enjoys.
+Every day he and his team help support families, kids, and other individuals through very difficult processes, to aid them in making the best decisions during an emotional period in their life.

 The cases he works on range from child custody, divorces, child support matters, dependency and neglect matters, grandparent visitation, adoptions, and more.
 Roland also works on probate and estate planning.

 . . .

 Another interview in Hitchhiker, Roland dresses rather respectably, wearing a light gray suit, soft yellow tie, and shining brown leather shoes.
 On top of his uber-civilized apparel, he politely addresses me with a “yes, ma’am” when I ask him questions, making me feel particularly noble.